Skip to Content

 Writing Letter B

-During group time, we worked on the letter B. To get their attention at circle time, I drew a bear and a bell and wrote: B is for Bear and B is for bell.
+During group time, we worked on the letter B. I drew a bear and a bell to get their attention at circle time and wrote: B is for Bear and B is for bell.
 First, we circled the letter Bb.
-Then everyone took turns writing uppercase and lowercase letter B.
+Then, everyone took turns writing uppercase and lowercase letters B.

 They seem more interested in writing at circle time when they take turns at the dry-erase board.
-We can spend a lot of time writing, and they are patient to wait their turn!
+We can spend a lot of time writing, and they patiently wait their turn!

 I Spy Letter B

-I try to go around and work with each child individually so I know where they are at in letter recognition.
-Sometimes we do the page together at group time so everyone gets the benefit of learning from the more advanced learners.
+I try to work with each child individually to know where they are in letter recognition.
+Sometimes, we do the page together during group time so that everyone gets the benefit of learning from the more advanced learners.

 Letter B Loose Letter Parts

 Loose letter parts are like puzzle pieces.
-Again, my group seems more interested in working on these during group time when they have to wait their turn.
+Again, my group seemed more interested in working on these during group time when they had to wait their turn.
 Then they say, “I’m next!” and look forward to making their letters.

 More Winter in the Woods Activities